Small Farm Big Life

 Tag @smallfarmbiglife on Instagram and hashtag it #smallfarmbiglife

-If you make this Homemade BBQ Sauce I would love to hear what you think!
-Leave a star rating and a comment below and let me know what you used it on.
+If you make these High Protein Mocha Overnight Oats, I would love to hear what you think!
+Leave a comment below and let me know how they turned out, or tag me on Instagram so I can see your breakfast bowl.

 Storage